wikisophia/api/client-js/README.md

 # Arguments API Javascript Client

-A javascript client library for the Arguments API.
+A javascript client library for the Wikisophia Arguments API.

 # Usage